ChrisVilches/Partial-Text-Search/README.md

 # Partial Text Search

-A Javascript library that finds string patterns in a collection of documents.
+A JavaScript library that finds string patterns in a collection of documents.
 It efficiently finds matches even if the text of each document does not begin with the query pattern.

 The result of each query is a set containing the document indices where the query pattern is contained.